A Peaceman-Rachford Splitting Method for the Protein Side-Chain Positioning Problem: Model Derivation

-We denote the edge weights between two distinct rotamers (nodes) $u\neq v$ by the matrix entries $E_{uv}$; while the diagonal entries $E_{uu}$ denote the weight between the rotamer $u$ and the backbone.
+Viewing the rotamers as a set of nodes of a graph, we can realize the \SCP problem as a discrete optimization problem over a graph.
+We construct a matrix $E\in \bS^{n_0}$ to record the energy values between rotamers and the backbone.
+We use the matrix entries $E_{uv}$, with $u\neq v$, to denote the edge weights between two distinct rotamers (nodes); while the diagonal entries $E_{uu}$ denote the weight between the rotamer $u$ and the backbone.
 This yields a symmetric matrix $E$, where $E_{uv}=\infty$ if both rotamers $u,v$ are in the same set.
-We note that the multiplication $0\infty = 0$ when adding up the weights (energies).
+We note that the multiplication $0 \cdot \infty = 0$ when adding up the weights (energies).
 Alternatively, we can set these weights to $0$ and add a constraint to choose exactly one rotamer from each set, which is what we do.
 Thus each diagonal block of $E$, of size $m_{i}$, can be assumed to be a diagonal matrix.
-We can make this simplification without loss of generality since we are looking to only choose one rotamer per set $\cV_{i}$.
-We are looking to solve the following binary quadratic program over the indicator vector $x$:
+We can make this simplification without loss of generality since we are looking to only choose one rotamer per set $\cV_{i}$. {$p^*_{\IQPp}$, optimal value of \IQP} {optimal value of \IQP, $p^*_{\IQPp}$}

-We use the block diagonal MATLAB function to model the \textdef{row sum constraints} that yield exactly one rotamer is chosen for each set.
-We can rewrite the program \eqref{prob:original form} as follows: